 A number of observations can be made from the residential build-out analysis.

 The data indicate that the incorporated towns are more built-out than the unincorporated portions of the county.
-Among the incorporated towns, the Town of Frisco is the most built-out at approximately 95%, followed by the towns of Blue River and Breckenridge, which are respectively approximately 79% and 80% built out.
-When looking at the respective planning basins (including both unincorporated areas and incorporated towns), in the context of absolute build-out, the Tenmile Basin is the most build-out of the four basins, with an absolute build-out of approximately 85%, followed by the Snake River and Upper Blue Basins, which are approximately 72% built-out.
-In terms of realistic build-out, all basins are roughly 70-85% built-out.
+Among the incorporated towns, the Town of Frisco is the most built-out at approximately 97%, followed by the towns of Breckenridge and Silverthorne.
+When looking at the respective planning basins (including both unincorporated areas and incorporated towns), in the context of absolute build-out, the Tenmile Basin is the most build-out of the four basins, with an absolute build-out of approximately 88%, followed by the Upper Blue and Lower Blue Basins.
+In terms of realistic build-out, all basins are roughly 83% built-out.

 The data also show that there are significantly more residential units built in the Upper Blue Basin than any other basin (including both unincorporated areas and incorporated towns).
-There are approximately 11,500 units built in the Upper Blue Basin, which is more than twice the number of units built in the Lower Blue or Tenmile basins, and over 3,500 units more than exist in the Snake River Basin.
-The Upper Blue Basin has the most remaining development potential among the four basins, with an absolute build-out potential of approximately 15,800 residential units (nearly 40% of the units permitted within the entire county).
+There are approximately 12,624 units built in the Upper Blue Basin, which is approximately twice the number of units built in the Lower Blue or Tenmile basins.

 For more information on the Summit County build-out analysis contact the Summit County Planning Department at 970-668-4200.